scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 3. Start an EEPROM clear sequence
 4. Wait for the sequence to finish

 Each time the value is updated by the server, the :attr:`WatchableHandle.update_counter<scrutiny.sdk.watchable_handle.WatchableHandle.update_counter>` gets incremented.
 Looking for this value is helpful to detect a change.
 Two methods can help the user to wait for remote event. :meth:`WatchableHandle.wait_update<scrutiny.sdk.watchable_handle.WatchableHandle.wait_update>` and
 :meth:`WatchableHandle.wait_value<scrutiny.sdk.watchable_handle.WatchableHandle.wait_value>`

+It is important to mention that the server does not continuously stream the values of the variables, but rather stream changes in value.
+Therefore, :meth:`wait_update<scrutiny.sdk.watchable_handle.WatchableHandle.wait_update>` may raise a timeout if the value never changes on the device, even if the server has polled the device many times since then.

 .. automethod:: scrutiny.sdk.watchable_handle.WatchableHandle.wait_update